komus-Israel/Liquality-Solidity-Task/README.md

-## A test driven smart contract to split Ether and ERC20 tokens to list of recipients and to simulate money stream during withdrawal
+## A test driven smart contract to split Ether and ERC20 tokens to a list of recipients and to simulate money stream during withdrawal

 * I paid the gas fee using another recipient so as not to tamper with the withdrawal balance update after paying gas fee